 (Editor Only) The camera to use for debugging when Use Debug Camera is enabled. |

-.
+The SnapKitManager's primary method is CaptureCamera(Camera cam).
 When called, it performs the following steps:

-s within the specified _cameraRange
+SnapKitObjects within the specified _cameraRange.